Disease Guide ·Wobbler Syndrome ·2026

 4What is the prognosis for dogs with wobbler syndrome?

-Prognosis depends on severity and treatment.
-Mild cases managed medically can stay stable for months to years.
-Surgery improves about 80% of dogs — many regain normal or near-normal walking.
-However, 20% of surgical cases recur, sometimes at adjacent vertebrae.
-Dogs with severe, long-standing compression and significant muscle wasting have a poorer prognosis.
-Early treatment — before significant spinal cord damage — gives the best results.
+Mild cases managed medically stay stable for months to years.
+Surgery improves about 80% of dogs - many regain normal or near-normal walking.
+However, 20% of surgical cases recur.
+Dogs with severe, long-standing compression and significant muscle wasting have poorer prognosis.
+Early treatment gives best results.

 5Is wobbler syndrome hereditary?

 There is a strong genetic predisposition, particularly in Dobermans and Great Danes.
 The exact inheritance pattern is complex and not fully understood.
-Responsible breeders avoid breeding dogs with wobbler syndrome or those who have produced affected offspring.
-However, because symptoms can appear late in life (especially in Dobermans), affected dogs may already have been bred before diagnosis.
-There is no genetic test currently available.
+Responsible breeders avoid breeding affected dogs or those producing affected offspring.
+Because symptoms appear late in life, affected dogs may be bred before diagnosis.
+No genetic test is currently available.

 6Does pet insurance cover wobbler syndrome?

-Most comprehensive policies cover wobbler syndrome if enrolled before any neurological symptoms are documented.
-At $5,000-$10,000 for surgery plus $1,500-$3,000 for MRI, this is one of the most expensive conditions to treat.
-Key requirements: the policy must cover hereditary conditions, advanced imaging, surgical procedures, and ideally rehabilitation.
-Enroll large-breed puppies early — don't wait until symptoms appear, because any prior documentation of gait issues will trigger pre-existing exclusions.
+Most comprehensive policies cover wobbler syndrome if enrolled before neurological symptoms appear.
+At $5,000-$10,000 for surgery plus $1,500-$3,000 for MRI, this is one of the most expensive conditions.
+Policy must cover hereditary conditions, advanced imaging, and surgical procedures.
+Enroll large-breed puppies early - pre-existing exclusions apply to documented symptoms.

 Marcel Janik, founder of RealVetCost